Grid ref: TL 519 212ﾐTL 760 227 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-The Flitch Way follows the route of the old railway line from Bishop's Stortford to Braintree that was dismantled in 1969 – a distance of 15 miles.
-Since then nature has taken over, with more than a little help from Essex County Council's Ranger Service.
+The Flitch Way country park follows the route of the old railway line from Bishop's Stortford to Braintree.
+The railway was built in the 19th century and dismantled in 1969.
+Since then nature has taken over, with the help of Essex County Council's rangers.